-- Decide who will inherit your property.
+- Who will inherit your property.

-- Choose a guardian for your children.
+- Who will act as guardian for your children.

-- Choose someone to manage children’s property.
+- Who will manage your children’s property.

-- People who you wish to disinherit.
+- Who you wish to disinherit.

 If you have young children, creating a will is especially important, because it can designate their guardianship in your absence.
 A wills and trusts attorney can help you determine which provisions and transfer instruments are best suited to your needs and objectives.
 Informed and proactive planning can provide you with the security that your intentions will be carried through.